globocom/database-as-a-service/README.md

     workon dbaas

-You will also need to create a sitecustomize.py file with the following content in yours python's lib directory.
+You will also need to create a  *sitecustomize.py*  (which needs to be in sys.path) file with the following content in yours python's lib directory.

     import sys